-While tokenization has been around for years as a means of securely saving payment information, it has not become widespread in the healthcare industry until recently.
+While tokenization has been around for years as a means of securely saving payment information, it wasn’t always widespread within the healthcare industry.
 It is important for healthcare to understand that tokenization offers benefits beyond adding a layer of security to payment card processing.
 By using this and other payment technologies to their full potential, providers can streamline the collection process and create a more consumer-friendly payment experience.

 What is tokenization?

 The PCI Council defines tokenization as “a process by which the primary account number (PAN) is replaced with a surrogate value called a token.”

 When tokenization is used in payment card processing, the valuable card information is replaced by an invaluable token, making it unreadable to the applications involved in processing the transaction.

 Essentially, tokenization allows you to save payment information – such as a credit card or bank account – online securely, so you can use it to pay for something without re-entering it.
 We see this everywhere, from an Amazon account to Apple Pay and Android Pay.
 And in healthcare, it is key to automating the payment process to simplify the consumer experience and help providers achieve payment assurance.

 The healthcare industry is in need of a payments revolution, and both providers and consumers stand to benefit.